Via Adolfo Ferrata, 1

 Location and accommodation

-The workshop will be held at EUCENTRE / IUSS in Pavia, Italy.
-Details will be provided later.
+The workshop was held at EUCENTRE / IUSS in Pavia, Italy.

-All presentations and discussions will be in English, and a good command of the English language will be necessary to fully benefit from the workshop.
+All presentations and discussions were in English, and a good command of the English language was necessary to fully benefit from the workshop.

 The committee organised the sessions and the final program for the workshop.
-The following persons form the organising committee of the workshop:
+The following persons formed the organising committee of the workshop:

 Mr Pierre Labbe